damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 clicking the folder "data" and select the file called team.yml.
 In the top right corner you can click "edit" to make edits to the code.
 Scroll all the way down and copy-paste the code of the previous blank entry to the team page.
-Edit the fields to the right info of the new hire and find the right job description on the [Jobs](https://about.gitlab.com/jobs/) page.
+Edit the fields to the right info of the new hire and find the right job description URL on the [Jobs](https://about.gitlab.com/jobs/) page.
  **Note** _This can be tricky, so if you run into trouble reach out to some of your awesome colleagues in the #questions (channel) on Slack_